paxbellum/paxbellum.github.io/_posts/2015-10-21-the-tilted-earth.markdown

 ---
 published: true
-title: The tilted Earth
+title: The Tilted Earth
 layout: post
 ---
-One day the earth tipped over
+One day the earth tipped over.
 No, seriously just plunk, on her side
 Like a drunk falling off a sidewalk
 You can imagine my surprise,